If you are searching for light color best for plants growth, you have stumbled upon the right post.

 Does the Color of Light Affect Plant Growth?

 Although the availability of carbon dioxide, watering, and a source of nutrition is equally essential, light colors play a vital role in ensuring the plant’s healthy growth.

 Photosynthesis is a process that converts light and water into carbohydrates as a form of energy, which is then released to the rest of the plant for even growth.

 However, the color of light, more than the light itself, will determine a plant’s growth.

-The light plants use for photosynthesis is called photosynthetically active radiation, which is the same spectrum of light we can see.
+The light plants use for photosynthesis is called photosynthetically active radiation, the same spectrum of light we can see.